tereehn/Logger/readme.md

 # Logging framework :pencil2:
-Logging framework provides the objects, methods, and configuration necessary to parse input messages and send log strings to desired file.
+The Logging Framework offers a comprehensive set of objects, methods, and configurations to effortlessly parse input messages and seamlessly send log strings to a specified file.

 ## Setup logger